UMLCloudComputing/Fall2023/README.md

 Welcome to the UMass Lowell Cloud Computing Club!
 Our mission is to explore cloud computing and its applications using Amazon Web Services (AWS) and related technologies.
 Whether you're a beginner or an expert, join us as we learn together, build projects, and connect with industry professionals.

 ## Announcements :loudspeaker:
+- [10/13] The UML Cloud Computing Club continues to make an impact: https://umasslowellclubs.campuslabs.com/engage/news/288850
-- :tada: We are excited to announce that our College Degree Program Scheduler project has been officially named **UniPath.io**!
+- [9/15] :tada: We are excited to announce that our College Degree Program Scheduler project has been officially named **UniPath.io**!
 Check out the [GitHub Repository](https://github.com/UMLCloudComputing/UniPath.io).

 ## [Project: UniPath.io](https://github.com/UMLCloudComputing/UniPath.io)